arnabs542/interviewpractice/arrays/sliding-window/max-consecutive-ones-iii.md

     return max_count
 ```

 The key to the above approach is to reframe the question.
-In essence, we're simply asking what's the longest subarray we can have that contains at most $$\small K$$ 0s.
+In essence, we're simply asking what's the longest subarray we can have that contains at most $\small K$ 0s.
 This is perfect for using a sliding window.
 We grow the array until we have more than the allowed 0s, then we shrink the array until we're within the valid limit again.
-This requires only $$\small \mathcal O(n)$$ time, since each element is processed at most once.
+This requires only $\small \mathcal O(n)$ time, since each element is processed at most once.